-Image and Text contributed by Rakesh Anand Bakshi, Mumbai
+Image and Narrative contributed by Rakesh Anand Bakshi, Mumbai

 On October 2, 1947, during partition, my father Anand Bakshi’s family was informed that within an hour or two their Mohalla- Qutabdeen in Chityian Hattian, Rawalpindi (now Pakistan) was going to be attacked by rioters and marauders belonging to another community.
 My father Anand, then 17 years old, his grandparents, father, step mother & step siblings, had only minutes to grab whatever money, clothes, personal effects, they could possibly carry with them.
 Hundreds of others and they fled from their homes, overnight.
 From Rawalpindi, the family travelled to Delhi via a small Dakota Air plane, (the plane was a bonus, because my great grandfather was at the time, the Superintendent of Police of Punjab Prisons in Rawalpindi.)

 When the overnight displaced family reached Delhi in India, homeless and with only few valuables on them, my grandfather took stock of what everyone had managed to carry across the border.
 Upon seeing what my father had carried, in those moments of life threatening crisis, my grandfather was livid.
 Angrily he asked my father – ‘Why did you not carry valuables!?
 What useless things have you carried with you?
 How can we survive without our valuables?
 You should have carried some valuables!’
 My father had carried what he had thought were valuables, a few family photographs; and particularly those of his mother.

 He had lost his mother, Sumitra Bali, when he around 9 years old due to pregnancy related complications.
 On being yelled at, my father said to my grandfather – “Money we can earn when we find work, but if these photos of her were lost, no amount of money could ever bring them back for me.
 Pictures of her are all I have to live with, my entire life!”